helloravisha/ML-LogisticRegression/README.md

 model predicts P(Y=1) as a function of X.

 ## Objective:
-The purpose of this assignment is to apply Logistic regression to classify a binary value or categorical value  . and also discuss why we chose that attribute/feature and what we are trying to learn from the classification.
+The purpose of this assignment is to apply Logistic regression to classify a binary value or categorical value and also to discuss why we chose that attribute/feature and what we are trying to learn from the classification.

 ## Dataset Overview:
 Dataset: https://www.kaggle.com/shrutimehta/zomato-restaurants-data